USDA-ARS-NWRC/smrf/docs/configuration.rst

 stations
    * Will always take precedence over client
-   * Comma seperated list of the station ID (unique identifier)
+   * Comma separated list of the station ID (unique identifier)
    * For CSV files, the stations imported will be filtered to those specified
    * MySQL will only select data for these stations